 Raphael Popov (August 14, 1876 - August 15, 1940).
 A keeper of the Prehistoric Collection from its creation in 1909 untill 1931.
 From 1929 to 1938 director of the National Museum of Archaeology.
 He was a founding member and secretary of the Bulgarian Institute of Archaeology from 1920 to 1939, and a member of the Museum Committee.
 He studied a number of prehistoric sites: Temnata dupka, Lukovit region in 1925 and 1926; Bacho Kiro, Drianovo in 1938 and 1939; Mirizlivka, Belogradchik region in 1929; Morovitsa, Glozhene in 1912; Beliakovo plateau, Turnovo region in 1906 and again in 1921; the sites around Madara, Shumen region in 1902, 1903, and 1908; Kodzhadermen, Shumen region in 1907 and 1914; Salmanovo, Shumen region in 1908 and 1912; Popovo from 1921 to1922, etc.

 Andrej Protich (1875-1959).
 He graduated in Germanistic, History of Arts and Philosophy in Leipzig, Germany in 1904.
 Academician in 1946.
-He was a member of the Institute of Archaeology with Museum, and director of the Museum from 1920 to 1928.
+He was a member of the National Archaeological Institute with Museum, and director of the Museum from 1920 to 1928.
 He organized its Artistic Department.
 He was a member of the Bulgarian Academy of Sciences.

 Domenico Tachella (1832-1913).
 First keeper of the Numismatic Collection from 1893 to 1903.
 During his management, the collection of ancient coins from the Balkan Peninsula became one of the richest in Europe.